 They’ve spent decades acquiring and refining a skill set they most likely first learned on the playground.
 Studies have shown that childhood bullies often grow up to become adult bullies.

 Adult bullying is particularly insidious.
-It is often only the victim who knows it is happening, and if he tells someone else about it, he’s apt to be met with disbelief.
-The innocent target is easily labeled as the troublemaker.
-The sociopath has the whole scheme figured out and has it well rigged with virtual trip wires.
-The victim’s reactions to the abuse become additional ammunition for the abuser, who uses it to manipulate bystanders to side with him and to inflict more harm and distress onto his victim.
+It is often only the targeted individual who knows it is happening.
+If he tells someone else about it, he is apt to be met with disbelief and possibly also labeled as the troublemaker.
+The sociopath has planned the whole scheme and has it well rigged with virtual trip wires.
+The target’s reaction to the abuse becomes additional ammunition for the abuser, who uses it to manipulate bystanders to side with him and to inflict more harm and distress onto his target.